 Each business is obviously different and some companies indeed have CDOs in their midst but those who have proclaimed that the CIO’s role was dead might want to consider this: 72 percent of the surveyed senior IT decision makers report that CIOs have been becoming more central in the preceding two years (up from 59 percent in 2014).

 True, the role of the CIO is changing and many feel the CIO is forced to send more time maintaining current IT systems, rather than searching for new solutions.

 Yet, at the same time 70 per cent of boardrooms expect their CIO to be an innovative force and creative disruptor.
 You probably know the consequence: bi-modal IT as Gartner likes to call it or, better, a ‘multi-speed’ approach to technology-led initiatives as the press release reminds us.

 In the report, BT sees the emergence of a so-called ‘digital CIO’.

-Essentially it’s the CIO that knows how to build bridges in a hyper-connected age, a bit like our slogan.
+Essentially it’s the CIO that knows how to build bridges in a hyper-connected age.